Protestant Reformers

-Protestant Reformers were those theologians whose careers, works and actions brought about the Protestant Reformation of the 16th century.
+Protestant Reformers were theologians whose careers, works and actions brought about the Protestant Reformation of the 16th century.

-In the context of the Reformation, Martin Luther was the first reformer (sharing his views publicly in 1517), followed by people like Andreas Karlstadt and Philip Melanchthon at Wittenberg, who promptly joined the new movement.
+In the context of the Reformation, Martin Luther was the first reformer, sharing his views publicly in 1517, followed by Andreas Karlstadt and Philip Melanchthon at Wittenberg, who promptly joined the new movement.
 In 1519, Huldrych Zwingli became the first reformer to express a form of the Reformed tradition.

 Listed are the most influential reformers only.
-They are listed by movement, although some reformers (e.g. Martin Bucer) influenced multiple movements.
+They are listed by movement, although some reformers influenced multiple movements and are included in each respective section.

 Notable precursors

-According to Edmund Hamer Broadbent, throughout the Middle Ages, there were a number of Christian movements that sought a return to what they perceived as the purity of the Apostolic church and whose teachings foreshadowed Protestant ideas.
+Throughout the Middle Ages, according to Edmund Hamer Broadbent, there were a number of Christian movements that sought a return to what they perceived as the purity of the Apostolic church and whose teachings foreshadowed Protestant ideas.